Minister and Staff

-Rev. Elizabeth joined First Church as its minister in August 2017.
+Rev. Elizabeth joined the UU church in Jamaica Plain as its minister in August 2017.
 A lifelong Unitarian Unversalist, Rev. Elizabeth has a Master of Divinity degree from Union Theological Seminary in New York City and is in full fellowship with the Unitarian Universalist Association's Ministerial Fellowship Committee.
 She joined First Church from San Diego, CA, where she worked at Chalice UU Congregation and interned with First UU Church of San Diego.

 Rev. Elizabeth writes:

 "My call to ministry is a call to be close to the well of love and spirit created in vibrant religious community, and to lead such a community in its spiritual and organizational growth.
 It is also a call to “harness love’s power to end oppression,” as our denomination has put it.
 In a time of rising and ascendant threats against people of color, immigrants, Muslims, LGBTQ people, people with disabilities, and the earth, our congregations must nurture resilience and resistance.

 I care deeply about Unitarian Universalism, particularly about fostering engaging worship and welcoming, warm communities within our liberal tradition.
 I believe that such congregations can not just nurture spiritual and emotional growth and healing, but by transforming lives, can equip people to heal our broken world.

 I was drawn to First Church's dance between its history as a Christian UU congregation, and its growing self-understanding as a theologically and spiritually diverse community drawing on the wider UU movement.
 We are in a moment of great potential to honor history and tradition while moving forward and welcoming change."